oracle/learning-library/enterprise-manageability-library/enterprise_manager/intro/intro.md

 ## Introduction to Oracle Enterprise Manager ##
 Oracle Enterprise Manager is Oracle’s on-premise management platform that provides a single dashboard to manage all of your Oracle deployments, in your data center or in the cloud.
 Through deep integration with Oracle’s product stack, it provides market-leading management and automation support for Oracle applications, databases, middleware, hardware, and engineered systems

-Join Oracle's Mughees Minhas, VP Product Management, Enterprise and Cloud Manageability, to explore advancements for managing a hybrid database environment including Autonomous Database, Exadata and other Oracle database technologies.
+Join Oracle's ***Mughees Minhas***, *VP Product Management, Enterprise and Cloud Manageability*, to explore advancements for managing a hybrid database environment including Autonomous Database, Exadata and other Oracle database technologies.
 Hear from customers benefiting from Enterprise Manager, see demonstrations, and participate in Q&A with Oracle experts.

-- Learn how you can use these features to support your database processes with:
+Learn how you can use these features to support your database processes with:
 - Greater visibility and intelligent machine learning-based analytics for the latest Oracle technology
 - Comprehensive fleet automation and control for hybrid Database and Exadata cloud environments
 - Enterprise grade, secure platform, with new Mobile app and Grafana Plug-in extensions